-For Fiscal Year 2019-20, the full cost of providing landscape maintenance services in the Open Space Districts totals \$3,665,997.
-All landscape maintenance costs are recovered through the OSD collectibles and reserves of each Open Space District.
+For Fiscal Year 2020-21, the full cost of providing landscape maintenance services in the Open Space Districts totals \$3,671,889.
+In addition to the landscape maintenance services costs, \$269,500 in planned projects will be included in Fiscal Year 2020-21.
+All landscape maintenance costs and planned project expenditures are recovered through the OSD collectibles and reserves of each Open Space District.
 Given this, there is no direct impact to the General Fund.